NickersF/btsource/README.md

 bugs and fixes.

 ## Current TODO:
-* Add media queries to improve responsivness
+* Port old markup into the bootstrap grid
-* Edit style guide to match new CSS rules
+* Improve CSS comments and organization
 * Add 'Work' section to showcase latest portfolio pieces
 * Consider using a webfont for header text selections